divithraju/Divithraju/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/divithraju/](https://www.linkedin.com/in/divithraju/)

-- 📝 I regularly write articles on [https://www.linkedin.com/products/pulsifi-people-data-platform/](https://www.linkedin.com/products/pulsifi-people-data-platform/)
+- 📝 I regularly write Blog on https://medium.com/@Divithraju
+-
+- I write a book for Big Data Technology https://drive.google.com/drive/my-drive
+-

 - 📫 How to reach me **divithraju2405@gmail.com**